metauni/metauni.github.io/posts/private/private.md

 The private servers currently available:

-- [Circular Concept](https://www.roblox.com/games/8306474211/Circular-Concept#!/game-instances) with metaboard, Admin Commands. `Free`.
+- [Circular Concept](https://www.roblox.com/games/8306474211/Circular-Concept#!/game-instances) with persistent whiteboards, Admin Commands. `Free`.
 - [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).

+Persistent whiteboards will retain their contents even when the server shuts down.

 ## Instructions